-In general backup systems restore and archive systems retrieve.
+In general, backup systems restore, and archive systems retrieve.
 The tools needed to perform these functions are different.

-Trying to use a backup for an archive can present problems.
-You would need to keep rigorous records of where and when the files were backed up, what medium they were backed up to, and myriad other pieces of information that would need to be recorded at the time of backup.
+Retrieving a backup would be like searching for a pin that has changed over time in a haystack.
+You’d need to keep rigorous records of where and when the files were backed up, what medium they were backed up to, and myriad other pieces of information that would need to be recorded at the time of backup.

 Why You Need Both Backup and Archive

 It’s clear that a backup and an archive serve different purposes.
 Do you need both?